-Some speakers have a shy leg: it tries to hide behind the other leg!
-This means that they are supporting most of their weight on one leg.
+Nervous speakers sometimes stand on one leg with the other hiding behind it.
+Shy leg syndrome!
+This means that they are supporting most of their weight on the one leg.
 It looks odd and isn’t good for stability.

 Hands and Arms

 Your upper limbs are very useful for making meaningful gestures when presenting.
 After all, no fishing trip would be complete without us catching a fish this big!

 However, it can be difficult not to wave your arms around without realising it.
 It may be OK if talking about windmills, but otherwise it becomes distracting very quickly and so should be avoided.

 Hands in pockets is a no, no. It just looks wrong and can appear disrespectful to the audience.

 In their attempt to avoid windmill status, some speakers stand with their arms held stiffly at their side.
 The problem is that it looks wooden and unenthusiastic.
 Some degree of animation is required.